claudiajs/example-projects/README.md

 * [Deploying a Proxy API](deploy-proxy-api) &ndash; an example of how to create an API Gateway that will proxy all requests directly to a Lambda function
 * [Running Express Apps in AWS Lambda](express-app-lambda) &ndash; an example of how to deploy an existing Express app with minimal changes to Lambda
+* [Running fastify Apps in AWS Lambda](fastify-app-lambda) &ndash; an example of how to deploy an existing fastify app with minimal changes to Lambda

 ## Chat-bots